squaresLab/squaresLab.github.io/projects.md

 ---

-## Benchmarks and tools for empirical evaluations
+## Benchmarks and Tools for Empirical Evaluations

 Many of our projects involve running analyses or tools on real code, often containing bugs.
 We therefore have several datasets, benchmarks, and pieces of